How to Perform Software Product Testing: Process & Example

 • Speed of development and releases

-• Short term and Long term product goals of the product
+• Short-term and long-term product goals of product

 • Requirements – Functional, performance, security, usability, configuration, etc.